 5. Switch off Your TV 2 Hours Before You Plan to Fall Asleep

 Again, this explicitly avoids the flood of positive and negative stress (chemicals) and unhealthy food cravings that prime time TV and primetime TV ads are expertly designed to elicit.

-4. Turn Off Your Phone and TV at Least 1 Hour Before You Plan to Fall Asleep (or at least disable calls and notifications)
+6. Turn Off Your Phone and TV at Least 1 Hour Before You Plan to Fall Asleep

 Replace electronic screens with a good book.
 You might want to avoid suspense novels and other sources of readable overstimulation but reading a book before sleep is a great way to unwind the mind at the end of the day and to instigate the body’s natural sleep process.